 How Do I Transfer Ownership To My New Pleasure Craft?

 In Canada, boat ownership transfers are pretty simple.
 All you’ll do to transfer ownership is complete the application for a Pleasure Craft Licence and write “transfer ownership” in the field marked for application reason.
-You’ll need the following pieces of documentation to transfer ownership to your new pleasure craft:

 • The completed application